-- Your baby’s hands and mouth are his tools for learning about his world.
+- Your crawling baby’s hands and mouth are his tools for learning about his world.

-- More solid food means more chewing, so his tongue, gums and jaw are developing.
+- As a Crawler, eating more solid food means more chewing, so his tongue, gums and jaw are developing.

 Crawling babies use their mouth and hands to explore the world.
 So look out—whatever’s in reach will go straight into his mouth!

 The world as seen through his mouth

 have lumpy bits in it or have a thick texture, so he can feel it in his mouth, but doesn’t need to chew it too much.
 Though he’s getting better at mashing and controlling food, it’s still too early for him to have anything sticky, small or round like such as nuts, cherry tomatoes, grapes, or raisins.